Atulin/RedditStoryDl/README.md

 ## Known issues

 * Currently, works only when the chapter has a link named `[Next]` (case-insensitive).
 Will not work if it's `Next`, `[Next Chapter]`, or anything else.
+* The executable size could be better with trimming and Native AOT